datahappy1/csv_file_validator/README.md

     return 1
 ```
 - the kwarg `validation_value` is a value from the `config.json` file related to the specific validation function
->the name of the new validation function has to be equal with the validation key for a column validation in your `config.json`, in order to use
+>the name of the new validation function has to be equal with the validation key for a column validation rule in your `config.json`, in order to use
->`my_new_validation_function` , add into `config.json` your column, rule and the validation value mapping like this:
+>`my_new_validation_function` , add into `config.json` your column, validation function name aka the validation rule and the validation value mapping like this:
 ```json
 "my_column_name": {
     "my_new_validation_function": "some_validation_value"